fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 ## Displaying a line of Christmas trees

-One approach could have been to create a separate text variable for each possible state of the trees (all undecorated, one decorated rest undecorated, two decorated rest undecorated etc...).
-This would require a large number of variables and would add to the complexity of the flow when it comes to displaying the right text variable.
+One approach could have been to create a separate text variable for each possible state of the trees (no decorated tree, one decorated tree, two decorated trees etc...).
+This would require a large number of variables and would add to the complexity of the flow when it came to displaying the right text variable.
 Additionally, if the size of the pile changed, the entire game would have to be rebuilt.
 I needed to come up with a solution that could dynamically generate the text variable using logic.

 To break the development process into manageable chunks, the first step I took was to dynamically generate a line of emojis of a certain length.

-I created an empty text variable to hold the emojis:
+Let's create an empty text variable to hold the emojis:

 - Resource Type: **Variable**
 - API Name: **TreeDisplay**
 - Data Type: **Text**

-To determine the number of emojis to be displayed, I created another variable.
+To determine the number of emojis to be displayed, create another variable.
 This variable will store the total number of trees in the game.
 (In this case I gave it a default value of 21)

 - Resource Type: **Variable**
 - API Name: **TreeTotal**